Policies & Terms

 11.5.3.
 No Class Arbitration: The Parties agree that, if the Class Action Waiver at Rule 11.5.2 is found to be void or unenforceable for any reason, any motion to have the Dispute certified as a class action, and any ensuing class action should it be certified, must be heard and disposed of only by a court, and not by an arbitrator; class action claims cannot be submitted to arbitration under these Rules under any circumstances.

-220.127.116.11.
+188.8.131.52.
 If an IBO demands arbitration against Amway or an Approved Provider and the IBO’s claim is less than $10,000, Amway or the Approved Provider, whichever is the applicable respondent, shall pay for all applicable fees of AAA or JAMS for initiating and administering the arbitration and the reasonable fees for the arbitrator for up to two days.
+If the IBO’s claim exceeds $10,000, applicable AAA or JAMS fees for initiating and administering the arbitration and reasonable fees for the arbitrator shall be borne by the Parties equally.

 11.5.5.
-Limitations: Demand for arbitration shall be made within two years after the claim arose, but in no event after the date when the initiation of legal proceedings would have been barred by the applicable statute of limitations.
-The two-year period or any shorter statutory limitations period shall be tolled during the Conciliation process described in Rule 11.4, provided that Conciliation shall not revive any limitations period that has expired before the time a Party invokes Rule 11.4.
+Limitations: Unless prohibited by law, demand for arbitration by any Party shall be made within two years after the claim arose, but in no event after the date when the initiation of legal proceedings would have been barred by the applicable statute of limitations.
+The two-year period or any shorter statutory limitations period shall be tolled during the Mediation process described in Rule 11.4, provided that the Mediation process shall not revive any limitations period that has expired before the time a Party invokes Rule 11.4.

 11.5.6.
 Single Arbitrator: Unless all Parties to the arbitration agree otherwise, a single arbitrator shall be chosen, and Arbitrator candidates must have at least five years’ experience as a state or federal judge or as a full-time ADR professional, including substantial experience in commercial arbitration.